West Side of 3800 Block of Main Thrived in Developing Midtown

 The commercial space in front of the house was used by several businesses between 1937 and 1942, including the Cardinal Grill Fried Chicken Dinner restaurant, as seen in the photo above.

-Then Edna Marie Dunn moved her School of Fashion to the space.
-She worked as the fashion illustrator for the Kansas City Star, and taught sewing, pattern designing, and sketching as well as selling gift cards from the space.
+Then, Edna Marie Dunn moved her School of Fashion to the space.
+She worked as the fashion illustrator for the Kansas City Star and taught sewing, pattern designing, and sketching, as well as selling gift cards from the space.
 Her fashion school thrived during the war, which brought clothing shortages and encouraged women to redesign and alter outfits.
 Women also liked spending the years while their husbands were away learning new sewing skills.

 The Dunns lived in the home until 1947.

-3800 Main: from Apartments to Hamburgers
+3800 Main: From Apartments to Hamburgers

-I grew up in Kansas City and while in high school fell in love with the illustrations by Edna Marie Dunn that were loaned to me by my graphic art teacher.
+1. I grew up in Kansas City and while in high school fell in love with the illustrations by Edna Marie Dunn that were loaned to me by my graphic art teacher.
 He encouraged my interest in fashion illustration and sketching.

 I was thrilled to get a box of her originals many years later, some dated 1938 — all gorgeous.
 I am hungry for information about her.

-Pat, I too grew up in Kansas City and attended Westport High.
+2. Pat, I too grew up in Kansas City and attended Westport High.
 I think it wonderful that you found a mentor, your graphic arts teacher, who contributed to your appreciation of the arts and in a particular artist that you have come to cherish This is what any good teacher would do, and we all surely know those teachers in our young lives….

-I grew up in the 3900 block of Central and 39th and Main was my go to shopping spot.
+3. I grew up in the 3900 block of Central and 39th and Main was my go to shopping spot.
 I remember at one time the Toadman cab company had a barn on the west side of Main in the 3800 block.
 There was a drug store on the southeast corner, I think it was a Rexal.
 These photos and stories bring back so many memories.
 Please keep sharing.

-• Emma Blacksmith says:
+1. Emma Blacksmith

 My Daddy worked at Toadman Cab – For year’s !!!
 His Nick name was ‘Moon’ Because he did late nite omg any one have a pic?

-I appreciate the reminder of the Toedman Cab Co., I had forgotten all about it.
+4. I appreciate the reminder of the Toedman Cab Co., I had forgotten all about it.
 There was a Western Auto store on the east side of Main in the 3800 block.
 I browsed there for bicycle parts.

-I haven’t received any new notifications or comments lately.
+5. I haven’t received any new notifications or comments lately.
 I love this site created by Mary Jo Draper and I want it to continue.
 I was born and raised in Kansas City and I am very familiar with many of the neighbor hoods that Ms. Draper has highlighted!

 Leave a Comment